Severance Package

 The Company wants to resolve potential legal claims with you

-The reason most important to employers for offering severance packages is to resolve legal claims you might have against the company.
+The reason most important to employers for offering severance agreements is to resolve legal claims you might have against the company.
 Sometimes the employee is not even aware that he or she might be able to file a lawsuit against the company.
 By providing a severance, the company can avoid a long and costly lawsuit.

-How much is a typical Severance Package?
+How much is a typical Severance Agreement?

 Severance – Section 3 – How Much is a Typical Severance Package

-Most employees presented with a severance package wonder, what is a typical severance pay amount?
+Most employees presented with a severance agreement wonder, what is a typical severance pay amount?
 It tends to be the most important part of the agreement you will consider.
 There is no one-size-fits-all severance amount.

 You should be cautioned against comparing your severance pay amount against a formula because a good severance amount really depends on a number of factors, some of which are hard for non-lawyers to value.